Halifax Café Scientifique

 When and Where

 Parking: From the direction of the town centre, turn right off Dean Clough before the big building on the right and drive down the ramp (the barrier opens automatically).
-From the car park take the steps down to the Viaduct Café.
+From the car park walk down to the sliding doors below the word 'ENTRANCE'.
 If you are coming by public transport Halifax railway station is about a mile from Dean Clough.
 Google Maps.

 Format